Macedonia (comics)

 Macedonia is a biographical comic book, published in June 2007 by Random House.
-The book was written by Harvey Pekar and Heather Roberson, with illustrations by Ed Piskor.
-It is based on Roberson's travels through the Republic of Macedonia.
+It was written by Harvey Pekar and Heather Roberson, with illustrations by Ed Piskor.
+The book is based on Roberson's travels through North Macedonia.

 Plot

 Macedonia opens with Heather Roberson, a student of Peace and Conflict Studies at the University of California at Berkeley, arguing with a professor about the inevitability of war.
 Roberson argues that it is avoidable, while the professor argues that it is not.
-Roberson cites Macedonia, which avoided civil war unlike some other former states of Yugoslavia, as an example.
+Roberson cites Macedonia, which avoided war unlike other former states of Yugoslavia, as an example.
 Roberson decides to make this the subject of her thesis, and travels to Macedonia to carry out her research.

 Once inside the country, Roberson sees the tense relationship between the majority Macedonians and the Albanians, the largest minority.
 She travels to the cities of Belgrade (in Serbia), Skopje, and Tetovo, conducting interviews with an ombudsman, professors, and a police trainer.

 Production

 Inspiration

 Roberson was inspired to start on the project as a result of an argument with a professor about the inevitability of war.
-She wanted to know what had saved Macedonia, while other former Yugoslavia states around it were in civil war.
+She wanted to know what had saved Macedonia from war while other former Yugoslav states were at war following the breakup of the country.
+As Roberson stated: